 I made this hash to serve one, a perfect fit in my new Minnesota cast-iron skillet given to me and made by American Skillet Co. out of Madison, WI. (it’s about the size of an 8 inch skillet, and the recipe can be doubled to serve two in a 10 inch skillet.)
 It’s just what I needed to add some more Midwest pride to my kitchen.
 The skillets are coated with organic flax seed oil and are pre-seasoned by hand over a hardwood fire.
 I love the passion they put into their work.
 And how great of a gift?

-1 small spaghetti squash (mine was 1 ¼ pounds) or half of a larger one
+- 1 small spaghetti squash (mine was 1 ¼ pounds) or half of a larger one

-1/2 tablespoon olive oil
+- 1/2 tablespoon olive oil

-2 slices of bacon
+- 2 slices of bacon

-2 tablespoons minced onion
+- 2 tablespoons minced onion

-1 clove garlic, minced
+- 1 clove garlic, minced

-4 small leaves of kale or 2 large, cut into skinny threads (called a chiffonade)
+- 4 small leaves of kale or 2 large, cut into skinny threads (called a chiffonade)

-1 teaspoon red wine vinegar
+- 1 teaspoon red wine vinegar

-¼ teaspoon black pepper
+- ¼ teaspoon black pepper

-1 large egg
+- 1 large egg

 - Turn over so cut side is facing up and bake for another 15-20 minutes (this helps pull some of the moisture out so it won't be as soggy), or until flesh is softened and will pull into strands when you use a fork to remove them.
 Be careful not too overcook - which is common with spaghetti squash.
 When the strands will pull away from the outer skin, it is done.
 It should be al dente like pasta.
 Remove from oven and use a fork to remove the strands, much like you would do to pulled pork.
 (Use strands from one half if you are using a large squash.)

-While squash is roasting, heat a cast iron skillet over medium heat.
+- While squash is roasting, heat a cast iron skillet over medium heat.
 Let it get hot, then add bacon.
 Cook until crispy, turning heat up slightly if needed.
 Remove bacon and drain on paper towel.
 Crumble it when cool.

-Leave about the bacon fat in the pan.
+- Leave the bacon fat in the pan.
 Add onion and garlic to pan and saute over medium heat for 3 minutes, until translucent.
 Stir in kale and about 1 tablespoon water.
 Cook for 4-5 minutes, until kale is wilted.
 When squash is done roasting an you have removed its strands, place them in a towel and squeeze some of the water out.